Carolee Schneemann: Film

-In 1964, Schneemann began production of her 18-minute film Fuses, eventually finishing it in 1967.
-Fuses portrayed Schneemann and her then-boyfriend James Tenney (who also created the sound collages for Schneemann's Viet Flakes, 1965, and Snows, 1970) having sex as recorded by a 16 mm Bolex camera, as her cat, Kitch, observed nearby.
+In 1964, Schneemann began production of her 30-minute film Fuses, finishing it in 1967.
+Fuses portrayed her and her then-boyfriend James Tenney (who also created the sound collages for Schneemann's Viet Flakes, 1965, and Snows, 1970) having sex as recorded by a 16 mm Bolex camera, as her cat, Kitch, observed nearby.
 Schneemann then altered the film by staining, burning, and directly drawing on the celluloid itself, mixing the concepts of painting and collage.
 The segments were edited together at varying speeds and superimposed with photographs of nature, which she juxtaposed against her and Tenney's bodies and sexual actions.
-Fuses was motivated by Schneemann's desire to know if a woman's depiction of her own sexual acts was different from pornography and classical art as well as a reaction to Stan Brakhage's Loving (1957), Cat's Cradle (1959) and Window Water Baby Moving (1959).
+Fuses was motivated by Schneemann's desire to know whether a woman's depiction of her own sexual acts was different from pornography and classical art as well as a reaction to Stan Brakhage's Loving (1957), Cat's Cradle (1959) and Window Water Baby Moving (1959).
 Schneemann herself appeared in some Brakhage films, including Cat's Cradle, in which she wore an apron at Brakhage's insistence.
-Despite her friendship with Brakhage, she later described the experience of being in Cat's Cradle as "frightening," remarking that "whenever I collaborated, went into a male friend's film, I always thought I would be able to hold my presence, maintain an authenticity.
-It was soon gone, lost in their celluloid dominance--a terrifying experience--experiences of true dissolution."
-She showed Fuses to her contemporaries as she worked on it in 1965 and 1966, receiving mostly positive feedback from her peers.
-Many critics described it as "narcissistic exhibitionism" and described it as self-indulgent.
-She received an especially strong reaction regarding the cunnilingus scene of the film.
-While Fuses is viewed as a "proto-feminist" film, Schneemann felt that it was largely neglected by feminist film historians.
-The film lacked the fetishism and objectification of the female body as seen in much male-oriented pornography.
+Despite her friendship with Brakhage, she later called the experience of being in Cat's Cradle "frightening," remarking that "whenever I collaborated, went into a male friend's film, I always thought I would be able to hold my presence, maintain an authenticity.
+It was soon gone, lost in their celluloid dominance—a terrifying experience—experiences of true dissolution."
+She showed Fuses to her contemporaries as she worked on it in 1965 and 1966, receiving mostly positive feedback.
+But many critics described it as self-indulgent, "narcissistic exhibitionism".
+There were especially strong reactions to the film's cunnilingus scene.
+While Fuses is viewed as a "proto-feminist" film, Schneemann felt that feminist film historians largely neglected it.
+The film lacked the fetishism and objectification of the female body seen in much male-oriented pornography.
 Two years after its completion, it won a Cannes Film Festival Special Jury Selection prize.
 Pop artist Andy Warhol, with whom Schneemann was acquainted, having spent time at The Factory, drolly remarked that Schneemann should have taken the film to Hollywood.
-Fuses became the first in Carolee Schneemann's Autobiographical Trilogy.
-Though her works of the 1960s such as this shared many of the same ideas with the concurrent Fluxus artists, she remained independent of any specific movement.
+Fuses became the first film in Schneemann's Autobiographical Trilogy.
+Though her works of the 1960s shared many of the ideas of the concurrent Fluxus artists, she remained independent of any specific movement.
 They formed the groundwork for the feminist art movement of the late 1960s and 1970s.